schmooblidon/meleelight/contributing.md

 #### Before Submitting An Enhancement Suggestion

 * **Refresh the browser you are using.** — you might discover that the enhancement is already available.
+* **Try a download build.** Latest download builds are available from [this link](https://github.com/schmooblidon/meleelight/archive/download.zip), and have the latest features.
+Unzip, and open index.html with your browser.
 * **Perform a [cursory search](https://github.com/schmooblidon/meleelight/issues)** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?